Patient safety threatened as 28,000 NHS letters not delivered

 Caroline Clarke, the chief executive of the trust involved, said that measures had been put in place to ensure that letters were now being delivered as normal.

-Michele Benjamin, a chartered legal executive lawyer in the medical negligence team at Ashtons Legal, comments: “It is worrying to hear that such a large number of letters were not delivered, resulting in vital information not being passed onto the relevant GPs.
+A chartered legal executive lawyer in the medical negligence team at Ashtons Legal, comments: “It is worrying to hear that such a large number of letters were not delivered, resulting in vital information not being passed onto the relevant GPs.
 It is even more disturbing that it took over six months for this error to be discovered.
 This loss of information is detrimental to many people’s health and conditions and could have led to gaps in patient care where it was vital in some cases.
 I hope this is just an oversight and does not happen again in the future.”

 How can we help?